RhysTyler112/Interactive-Front-End-Development/README.md

     * Know where to see their current higher score.
  * Returning visitor goals
     * Able to play without looking at the rules
-    * Experince all of the end game like win, lose, tie
+    * Experience all of the end game like win, lose, tie

  * Frequent user goals
-    * Compete with themselves to beat thier highscore or the top score of 52.
+    * Compete with themselves to beat the highscore or the top score of 52.

 - - -